 But you still have to plan ahead

 In New York, a law took effect in 2016 making pregnancy a qualifying event that triggers a special enrollment period (special enrollment periods allow people to obtain coverage outside the normal enrollment period).
 So women in New York who become pregnant outside of open enrollment have the opportunity to enroll in coverage for the first time or to switch plans, with an effective date of the first of the month in which the pregnancy is confirmed by a health care provider.
+A similar law takes effect in Connecticut in 2019.

 But for now, it’s important to keep in mind that while all ACA-compliant plans cover maternity, you cannot go uninsured and simply plan to enroll in a policy if and when you get pregnant.
 And if you have a grandmothered or grandfathered plan that doesn’t include maternity coverage, you cannot switch to a plan with maternity if you get pregnant – you’d have to wait until the next open enrollment, which only comes around once a year, unless you experience a qualifying event.